testarnyttnamn/testnamemaster/docs/source/example.rst

 .. code:: python

-    # Import Cobaya run function
+    # Import cobaya run function
     from cobaya.run import run

-    # Let's run Cobaya
+    # Let's run cobaya
     # the function run returns
     # info_updated: an information dictionary updated with the defaults,
     # equivalent to the updated yaml file produced by the shell invocation
     # samples: a sampler object, with a sampler.products()
     # being a dictionary of results.
-    # For the mcmc sampler, the dictionary contains only one chain under the key sample.
+    # For the mcmc sampler, the dictionary contains only one chain under the key sampler.

     info_updated, samples = run(info)